 What do you think of when you hear the word ‘cherish’?

-Currently, I am taking a Greek class right now at Dallas Theological Seminary and our project this semester is to work our way through the book of Ephesians.
-We’re translating it word by word and one of these things that I’m focusing on right now is doing word studies.
-Something interesting that I came across was a specific word in Ephesians 5 where it discusses how a man and a woman in marriage are to interact with one another.
-It talks about how the husband is to love his wife just as Christ loved the church and gave himself up for her.
-(Ephesians 5:25) Then it goes on to say, “as his own body“.
-(Ephesians 5:28) It says “he who loves his wife loves himself, for no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church.”
+One thing I’ve appreciated in my studies at Dallas Theological Seminary are the various word studies we do on Hebrew and Greek words throughout the Bible.
+As we were studying through the book of Ephesians, we came across a specific word in Ephesians 5 where it discusses how a man and a woman in marriage are to interact with one another.
+It talks about how the husband is to love his wife just as Christ loved the church and gave himself up for her (Ephesians 5:25).
+Then it goes on to say, “as his own body“.
+(Ephesians 5:28) It then says, “he who loves his wife loves himself, for no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church.”
 (Ephesians 5:29)